LAST UPDATED – JANUARY 19th 2018

 CHRONOLOGY, CONTINUITY & CANON – THE WHOPIX VIEW

 The thorny question of Canon is one fandom has grappled with for years.
 Canon, understood at its simplest level, is all the TV episodes produced by the BBC from 1963 til now, whenever now is when you’re reading this.
 Canon is Telly.
 Simple.
-Only it isn’t.
-We agonise over the contradictions and inconsistencies that various production teams of television professionals, who don’t love the show half as much as we do, have left us with over the years through their lack of due care and attention to what was established before they came along.
+Only it isn’t really.
+We agonise over the contradictions and inconsistencies that various production teams of television professionals have left us with over the years through their lack of due care and attention to what was established before they came along.
 I mean, don’t they understand that now we have to find a way to reconcile three different versions of the destruction of Atlantis?
 Don’t they care?
-Anyone would think they were only interested in producing a telly programme…
+Don’t they love the show as much as we do?
+Anyone would think they were only interested in producing a telly programme… And there’s plenty of on screen evidence to remind you that Doctor Who isn’t real, just look at all those TV cameras and boom microphones that appear in shot, never mind the continuity errors.
+No matter how realistically we may like to treat Doctor Who in our enjoyment of it, and part of it’s appeal is the “What if…” of it being real, it’s not.
+It’s just TV.

-So here’s where I come from.
-The TV stories are one universe, the novels are another, the comic strips are another, and the audios are another.
+So here’s where Whopix comes from.
+The TV stories are one universe, the novels (and novelisations) are another, the comic strips are another, and the audios are another.
 Now that doesn’t have to mean they’re mutually exclusive, it just means that where they do cross over a slightly different version of any given story takes place in each universe.

 For instance, the comic strip The Iron Legion isn’t a TV story, it’s a comic strip.
+So for me, it only happens in the Comics Universe version of Doctor Who.
 Now, if you want to put a Comics Universe story into a TV Universe timeline and say they both happened, go ahead, knock yourself out.
-You could certainly justify your reasoning by saying that the comic strip stories are adaptations of “Lost” TV stories [like the US comic version of the first Peter Cushing film], of course you could.
-Go ahead if that’s what you want to do.
+Nobody can say you’re wrong.
+Go ahead if that’s what you want to do and it’s what makes your Inner Fan happy.

-But bear in mind that one comic strip universe – DWM – has already retconned another comic strip universe – TV Comic – as just the Doctor’s dreams in the wonderful The Land of Happy Endings.
-Does that mean that retcon is now “official”?
-I think the only answer is that if that retcon works for you, then yes it is.
-Otherwise you’ve got a real job on your hands reconciling the TV Comic Doctor with the TV Doctor and convincing me they’re the same person!
+But here’s a question for you.
+What about The Land of Happy Endings?
+With that story one comic strip universe – DWM – has retconned another comic strip universe – TV Comic – as just the Doctor’s dreams.
+So does that mean that the retcon of TLOHE is now “official”?
+I think the only answer is that if it works for you, then yes it is.
+Otherwise you’ve got a real job on your hands reconciling the TV Comic Doctor with the BBC TV Doctor and convincing me they’re the same person!
 Personally I agree with that retcon.
 It makes perfect sense and still allows us to enjoy those comics if we want to and doesn’t dismiss them entirely, so everybody’s happy.
-As for the DWM comic strips, for me The Iron Legion takes place in a Comics Universe where there’s a comic strip version of The Deadly Assassin that comes just before it.
+And since we’re talking about the DWM comic strips, for me The Iron Legion takes place in a Comics Universe where there’s a comic strip version of The Deadly Assassin that comes just before it.
 And just as a Fan, I’d love to see some of the TV stories adapted as comic strips, wouldn’t you?
-Sixtieth Anniversary maybe?

-Similarly, the novels, both BBC Books and Virgin New/Missing Adventures, all take place in the same universe as the Target Novelisations of the TV stories.
+Similarly, the novels, both the BBC Books Eighth & Past Doctor novels and the Virgin New & Missing Adventures, all take place in the same universe as the Target Novelisations of the TV stories.
 So in the Books Universe there is no story called The Iron Legion but if someone novelised it then there would be.
-Similarly, Shada certainly takes place in the Books Universe, whether it takes place in the TV Universe is up to you.
-I think it does, I see no reason why it shouldn’t, to my mind it’s no different from one of the Hartnell or Troughton stories that have missing episodes.
+Similarly, Shada takes place in both the Books Universe, the Audio Universe and the TV Universe.
+Whether both the Tom Baker and Paul McGann versions co-exist is up to you…

-What about audios?
-Again, the Audio Universe contains not only Big Finish but also the Tom Baker Hornet’s Nest/Serpent Crest/Demon Quest audios as well as The Pescatons, which also takes place in the Books Universe.
+And so what about audios?
+Again, the Audio Universe would contain not only Big Finish but also the Tom Baker Hornet’s Nest/Serpent Crest/Demon Quest audios as well as The Pescatons, which also takes place in the Books Universe.
 You can include both the Audiobooks of the Target Novelisations and/or the Narrated Soundtracks in this universe too, if you wish.
-Or even split them off into two mini, parallel, universes of their own.
+Or even split them off into two mini parallel universes of their own.
+Again, stories that exist in two different textual forms – such as Shada or Nightshade – would exist in those different versions in more than one storytelling universe.

-If it may please the court, the defence would like to enter into evidence item #1 – The Night of The Doctor.
-If this minisode is to be believed, and there’s no reason to dissent from it being just as canonical as any TV episode, then the Big Finish Audios are canon.
-The dying Eighth Doctor name-checks his former companions, all from the Big Finish audios – “Charley, C’rizz, Lucie, Tamsin, Molly” – and not only that, he does it in the order he met them.
-So that means that all those Eighth Doctor audios happened in the same universe as the TV show, since Night of the Doctor serves as a prologue for Day of the Doctor, and nobody would dispute the canonicity of that TV story.
-So the central conceit seems to be that The Audio Adventures of the Eighth Doctor are to be regarded as the equivalent of off-air soundtracks of adventures that happened to the TV Doctor, on TV, but which we only have the soundtracks of.
+If The Night of The Doctor is to be believed, then the Big Finish Audios are canon.
+The dying Eighth Doctor name-checks his former companions, or at least the ones he’d had when TNOTD was made, from the Big Finish audios – “Charley, C’rizz, Lucie, Tamsin, Molly” – and not only that, he does it in the order he met them.
+So that means that all the Eighth Doctor audios happen in the same universe as the TV show, since Night of the Doctor serves as a prologue for Day of the Doctor, and nobody would dispute the canonicity of that TV story.
+So the central conceit seems to be that The Audio Adventures of the Eighth Doctor are to be regarded as the equivalent of off-air soundtracks of adventures that happened to the Eighth Doctor, on TV, but which we only have the soundtracks of.

 So the TV Universe seems to include at least certain parts of the Audio Universe, or maybe there are three universes all co-existing – TV, Audio, TV + Audio.
 Either way, its already clear that there is more than one way of organising canon!